RobCranfill/MIDI-bit/README.md

   * Once we start running 'code'.py', if RUN MODE we set the NeoPixel to red (Red == Run), otherwise set it to green.

-* Keyboard control sequences!
+* Keyboard control sequences
-  * If you play the intro to Beethoven's 5th, it will force an immediate write of the session data!
+  * In order to send commands to the unit from the MIDI keyboard, instead of using MIDI CC or PC commands, which some keyboards may not accomodate, you can play the first eight notes of Beethoven's 5th, starting on G above middle C, to get the unit's attentions.
-    * That's fourth octave (just above middle C) G G G Eb F F F D; the tempo doesn't matter.
+    * That's G G G Eb F F F D; the tempo doesn't matter.
+    * After the attention sequence,
+      * Middle C: Zero out session data (and write it to storage).
+      * Unimplemented? <strike>D above middle C: Write session data immediately.</strike>

 # Hardware Requirements for this project
 * Adafruit "RP2040 with USB A Host" (Adafruit part number 5723)